18k white gold pendent, 16 inch 14k white gold chain

 The Native American Southeastern memorial complex also contained images of a human hand with an eye in the palm.
 However, the meaning and purpose are unconfirmed.

-My Stunning Rose Gold and Diamonds Hamsa Necklace
+Rose Gold and Diamonds Hamsa Necklace